Variante/GeniusInvokationSimulator/README.md

 ## Update log
 12/25/22:
+1. Add Barbara, Xingqiu and Mona
-1. Add Barbara and Hydro reaction
+2. Add Hydro reaction
-2. Fix summon bug - not activated at the end of a round
+3. Fix summon bug - not activated at the end of a round

 12/24/22:
 1. Add Kamisato Ayaka